 Funded through the DARPA XDATA program and other sources, the Software as a SensorTM Project provides an open source (ALv2.0) solution for instrumenting software tools developed for the web so that when users interact with it, their behavior is captured.
 User behavior, or user activities, are captured and time-stamped through a simple application program interface (API) called User Analytic Logging Engine (User ALE).
 User ALE's key differentiator is the schema that it uses to collect information about user activities; it provides sufficient context to understand activities within the software tool's overall functionality.
 User ALE captures each user initiated action, or event (e.g., hover, click, etc.), as a nested action within a specific element (e.g., map object, drop down item, etc.), which are in turn nested within element groups (e.g., map, drop down list) (see Figure 1).
 This information schema provides sufficient context to understand and disambiguate user events from one another.
 In turn, this enables myriad analysis possibilities at different levels of tool design and more utility to end-user than commercial services currently offer.
 Once instrumented with User ALE, software tools become human signal sensors in their own right.
 Most importantly, the data that User ALE collects is owned outright by adopters and can be made available to other processes through scalable Elastic infrastructure and easy-to-manage Restful APIs.
 Distill is the analytic framework of the Software as a SensorTM Project, providing (at release) segmentation and graph analysis metrics describing users' interactions with the application to adopters.
-The segmentation features allow adopters to focus their analyses of user activity data based on desired data attributes (e.g., certain interactions, elements, etc.), as well as attributes describing the software tool users, if that data was also collected.
-Distill's usage and usability metrics are derived from a representation of users' sequential interactions with the application as a directed graph.
-This provides an extensible framework for providing insight as to how users integrate the functional components of the application to accomplish tasks.
+The segmentation features allow adopters to focus their analyses of user activity data based on desired data attributes (e.g., certain interactions, elements, etc.), as well as sequential interactions with the application as a directed graph.
+This provides an extensible framework for providing insight as to how users integrate the functional components of the application to accomplish ta